 Your purpose is not a destination, but rather a direction of how you live your life.
 Your purpose is the difference you want to make in the world – every single day.

 We all have our path to explore our purpose.
 When we discover it, contributing never feels like work, and possibilities never feel completely obstructed.
 While living your purpose, manifest your desires and goals.
-Opportunities to realise them will appear, perhaps not in the way you intended, but in some morphed reality.
+Opportunities to realize them will appear, perhaps not in the way you intended, but in some morphed reality.

 A Goal is a noun.
 A purpose is a verb; exploring yours provides a roadmap to living your most meaningful life.
 Once you discover your purpose, it will assist you to consciously making all sorts of decisions, such as: